-For the year ended 31 December 2021, the Company had on average cash of K270 million (2020: K333 million) at any given time.
+For the year ended 31 December 2022, the Company had on average cash of K132 million (2021: K270 million) at any given time.
 The cash balances were on demand and earned minimal interest.
-The Group has no external liabilities other than in relation to its leases, for which the interest rates are generally fixed on its initial recognition.
+Part of the Group's Financial Assurance Fund are financial instruments that earn interest based on current market rates.
+The Financial Assurance Fund is carried at fair value with changes to fair value being recognized in the profit or loss.